JmsPae/GeoDistrib/README.md

 ## Functionality
 GeoDistrib is currently configured as a command line tool with basic functionality.
 You can either check the example folder or `python3 -m geodistrib --help`

-What features receive the statistics/data from which source cell is presently decided by centroid at present.
+What features receive the statistics/data from which source cell is currently decided by centroid.

 ## Future
 The present tool was designed (not really *designed*, but it sounds clever) for a very specific purpose at the time.
 At whilst that makes this a very simple tool, it has the potential to become greatly expanded in complexity, and thus, hopefully, functionality.
 Performance isn't fantastic either.